Sau1707/ModernBot/markdown/AutoParty.md

 ![AutoParty](./images/autoparty.png 'autoparty')

--   2 Modes: Party and Parade
+-   2 Modes: Party and Parade (Toggle)
--   2 Options: Single and All
+-   2 Options: Single and All (Choose Option)
--   If the single it's selected try to start a party in each city individually, else all at the same time (require Administrator)
+-   If the single is selected try to start a party in each city individually, else all at the same time (require Administrator).

 ### Planned updates

--   Add olimpic games + special event
+-   Add Olympic Games + Special event
 -   Fix with bonus that reduce cost